zupo/awesome-lanzarote/README.md

 # Enjoy

 The first thing you do is find a recent edition of the [Gazette Life](https://gazettelife.com/) magazine.
 They have it in most shops and touristic places, the information office even gives it out for free.
 Inside you get an up-to-date list of cultural events, trip ideas, weather forecast, dining recommendations.
+Alternatively, an online list of events is available on https://whatson.lanzaroteinformation.co.uk/events/today/.

 ## Dining